 - Blackjack Coach – Intellifactor is an app developer entirely dedicated to creating blackjack-related software.
 Its coach app is their most established product, hitting Google Play in 2011.
 It costs $1.99 and has a 4.8 rating to justify this price.
 Coach shows you charts detailing your progress over time, offering a simple interface that even super newbies will grasp in seconds.

 The number of blackjack practice apps in existence is vast.
-That said, we advise you to stick to the ones listed here.
+That said, we advise you to visit popular and safe sites, such as sitesnotongamstop.
 They are a decent blend of free and paid options.